Goring shared use path consultation

 Have your say

-The consultation runs from XXXXXXXX to XXXXXXXX 2025.
+The consultation runs from Wednesday 13th August to Sunday 21st September 2025.

 You can give us your feedback by completing the online form: